 While some organizations have done this enough that it is muscle-memory, these inputs are what we mean by a quality process.
 Much like the inputs to any distribution operations process, errors in inputs to a large procurement project have to be fixed before getting a good output.

 If there isn’t executive alignment on those items, the process will have rework to get to those correct inputs.
-That rework will take the form of more time, more vendor engagement, more cost, and–importantly–loss of organizational capital and reputation among the project sponsors
+That rework will take the form of more time, more vendor engagement, more cost, and–importantly–loss of organizational capital and reputation among the project sponsors.

-So it is important to get those things right from the start.
+It is important to get those things right from the start.

 Once the bid and evaluation are fixed, then the decision-makers have enough information to be comfortable moving forward.